What is Cloud Computing – A guide for beginners

 10. Cloud Computing Development Lifecycle

-Below diagram shows an overview development cycle that we do with Microsoft Azure using Visual Studio 2017.
-You can see my another blog – How to deploy WebApp to Microsoft Azure using Visual Studio 2017
+The below diagram shows an overview development cycle that we do with Microsoft Azure using Visual Studio 2017.
+You can see my other blog – How to Deploy WebApp to Microsoft Azure using Visual Studio 2017

 ASP.Net Core makes it easy to develop and deploy web apps into Microsoft Azure cloud service.